mathis2001/LighTraversal/README.md

 # LighTraversal
-LighTraversal is an easy path traversal vulnerabitity checker
+LighTraversal is a tool designed to find basic path traversal vulnerabities

 ## Install:
 ```bash